helm/community/helm-maintainers-onboarding-guide.md

 **SemVer Constraints:** Make sure a PR does not violate the SemVer constraints as explained above.
 This includes making sure API, ProtoBuf/gRPC, flags, commands, and formats remain compatible.
 Submitters often do not realize that their changes would break compatibility, so be extra gentle when explaining this.

-**Coding Conventions/Idioms:** Our points of reference are [Effective Go](https://golang.org/doc/effective_go.html) and the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) in the Go Wiki.
+**Coding Conventions/Idioms:** Our points of reference are [Effective Go](https://golang.org/doc/effective_go) and the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) in the Go Wiki.
 We follow Effective Go closely, and take the Go Code Review Comments as "decent guidelines".

 We tend to avoid comments of the form "This works fine, but another way of doing it is..." unless the other way of doing it conveys clear advantage over the existing way.

 **Code Style:** We have automated our style reviews.
-If the `gometalinter` rules in `make test-style` pass, we tend to not place any additional requirements on the user.
+If the `golangci-lint` rules in `make test-style` pass, we tend to not place any additional requirements on the user.

 **Testing:** We strongly encourage PR submitters to include unit tests if they add new code.
 A PR should be _blocked_ if it introduces substantial new code, but that code is not covered by unit tests.
 The exception to this rule is if the package into which the PR is contributed is deemed "very difficult to test" by the core maintainers.
 (We do have a few packages like this.)

 **Documentation:** If a PR contains a new feature, we tend to require accompanying documentation.
-This may come in the form of additional help text in the `helm` or `tiller` `--help` section, or it may require additional material in the `docs/` directory.
+This may come in the form of additional help text in the `helm --help` section, or it may require additional edits or updates in the docs.
 Note that we need to be sensitive to those who do not speak English as a first language.
 It is okay to drop the requirement when the PR submitter does not feel they can produce quality written help.

 **Scope:** We try hard to limit our comments to the things the submitter has changed.
 To that end, we try not to require them to make changes that are not directly related to their fix.